spack/spack/lib/spack/docs/tutorial_modules.rst

   $ spack load gcc@7.2.0

-It may not be apparent, but the last command already employed the module files generated automatically by Spack.
+It may not be apparent, but the last command employed the module files generated automatically by Spack.
 What happens under the hood when you use the ``spack load`` command is: